IIT-LAND/reval_clustering/paper.md

 number of clusters based on a cross-validation procedure and can also evaluate the model with the parameter selected on an held-out dataset, if available.
 The code has been optimized to speed up computations.
 However, it is worth acknowledging that at each cross-validation iteration we:
 1) Apply two clustering algorithms, one to each fold;
 2) Fit a classifier to the training set and evaluate it on the test set;
 3) Normalize the stability measure with the stability computed from $N$ iterations of random labeling.

-For these reasons, the computational cost tends to increase with dataset size (see Figure \autoref{fig:1} for an example of execution time performances).
+For these reasons, the computational cost tends to increase with dataset size (see \autoref{fig:1} for an example of execution time performances).

-![Execution time for `best_nclust_cv` module applied to synthetic data.
+![Execution time for `best_nclust_cv.best_nclust` method applied to synthetic data with 10-fold cross validation.
 5 isotropic Gaussian blobs are simulated with varying number of samples and features (``sklearn.datasets.make_blobs``).
-Number of clusters ranges from 2 to 6.
+Number of clusters ranges from 2 to 6 and random labeling is repeated 100 times.
-We report execution time in seconds for algorithm performance.
+We report execution time in seconds for algorithm performance. \label{fig:1}](makeblobs_performance.png)
-\label{fig:1}](makeblobs_performance.png)

 # Key references